jodawill/same/README.md

 To undo, press 'u' or type ':u'.
 To redo, press 'r' or type ':r'.
 You can see how many undos and redos you have available on the right side of the screen.

 To quit, type ':q'.
 To save before quitting, type ':x'.
-(Not yet implemented.)

 To save the game, type ':w'.
-(Not yet implemented.)
+Games are stored in '~/.same/NAME.sav'.

 To play on easy mode, type ':easy'.
 To go back to hard mode, type ':hard'.
 There is also a special "god" mode to fill the board with one type of block, mainly for debugging purposes.
 To enable, type ':god'.